sainathkistapur/spring-ai-ollama/ollama.chat.advisors/README.md

 --data-raw 'What is the capital of UK'
 ```
 You will see BEFORE and AFTER logs and also a response from the model

-### Note: Make sure to run `docker-compose down` after you've finished with this module and want to run another module in this repository.